 Visitors will want to begin their journey at the Jane Hurt Yarn Interpretive Center.
 Along with allowing guests to get a little historical background on Tallulah Gorge, guests can also obtain their permit here.
 The permit is free but make sure to arrive early as only 100 passes are given each day.
 A park ranger will provide you with a map which details the trail.
 Bear in mind that the trail to the gorge floor is strenuous.
 You’ll climb down over 1,000 metal steps, wade through a shallow area of Tallulah River, and hike through a boulder filled, mostly rock, path.

-But, children as young as 6 have been known to complete the trail and the path is as beautiful as it is strenuous.
-You’ll be taken to overlooks which provide a birds eye view of waterfalls and pass over a suspension bridge high above whitewater filled channels.
+Children as young as 6 have been known to complete the trail and the path is as beautiful as it is strenuous.
+You’ll be taken to overlooks which provide a bird’s eye view of waterfalls and pass over a suspension bridge high above whitewater filled channels.
 After reaching the sliding rock, you have the option of coming back the way you came or taking the long way around which brings you on a 45 degree hike up the gorge to a paved footpath which ends at the Jane Hurt Interpretive Center.
 The trail is 3.4 miles in total.

 If you find that you want to experience Tallulah Gorge but aren’t up to the strenuous hike to the gorge floor, there are plenty of options.
-Hurricane Falls Trail takes you on an easy to follow trail with a clear path.
+Hurricane Falls Trail takes you on an easy-to-follow trail with a clear path.
 You and your loved one can travel to 10 different overlooks along the trail.
-The overlooks offer dizzying views of the turbulent Tallulah river as it cascades over rock outcrops that make up the 5 waterfalls within Tallulah Gorge.
+The overlooks offer dizzying views of the turbulent Tallulah River as it cascades over rock outcrops that make up the 5 waterfalls within Tallulah Gorge.

 The Hike to the Gorge floor is sure to be a workout so you’ll want to make sure you have everything you need.
 Correct footwear is a must so hiking boots and athletic sandals are recommended.
 The trail can also be done in running shoes as long as you feel confident in their grip ability.
 If you’re planning on sliding down sliding rock, shorts are suggested for a smoother ride.
 Plenty of water by way of a camelback or bottle is also recommended.
 Once you get down to the sliding rock, you’ll want to take a dip in the clear waters and explore the area.
 This is a great place to hang out and enjoy a picnic while you cool off and recharge for the hike back up.
 Tallulah Gorge is sure to offer a full day of awe-inspiring outdoor adventure.